devinit/datahub-api/README.md

 Notes
 -------

-This repo is published to npm so that we can reuse its types
+- This repo is published to npm so that we can reuse its types
+- for database access look in the @devinit/graphql/next package

 TODO